• Home

 Image Source: Flickr Creative Commons.

-This unique leadership development opportunity is for pastors in the early to middle years of their career.
+This unique leadership development opportunity is for ministers in the early to middle years of their career.
 The program is designed, then, for those who are approximately 5 to 15 years out of seminary, with 20 or more years to give in ministry to church and community.
-The first cohort of 12 fellows began in October 2017 and ended in July 2019.

 Bernie Evans